gatsbyjs/gatsby-graphql-toolkit/README.md

 ]
 ```

+> Note the `NODE_` prefix on the query name.
+The toolkit will use it to identify the query for node
+> refetching.

 When compiling queries in [step 4](#4-compile-sourcing-queries), the toolkit will spread
 all of your custom fragments in both queries, so the shape of the node will be identical when
 executing `LIST_POSTS` or `NODE_POST`.